jsiegenthaler/homebridge-eosstb/README.md

 ### Volume

 - **VolumeUp** and **VolumeDown**: When the Apple TV Remote is displayed, the iOS device volume controls can be used to control the volume of your TV.
-However, this is not done via the set-top box, but instead via a command using a command line interface (CLI) to your TV.
+However, this is not done via the set-top box, but instead via a command line interface (CLI) bash command, which activates a program to send commands to your TV.
 Your TV must be capable of being controlled remotely via any machine that can accept a bash command, such as a raspberry pi.
 The author has a Samsung Home Theater HT-D5500 and runs Homebridge on a raspberry pi, and thus uses [samsungctl](https://github.com/Ape/samsungctl/) which allows KEY_VOLUP, KEY_VOLDOWN and KEY_MUTE to be easily sent to the Samsung Home Theater.

 If you already have volume buttons in Homebridge for your TV, you can control Homebridge via the command line.
-See the [TV Volume Control Wiki page] (https://github.com/jsiegenthaler/homebridge-eosstb/wiki/TV-Volume-Control) and also [the examples in issue 506 in the Homebridge issues log](https://github.com/homebridge/homebridge/issues/506) and scroll to the bottom to see some working command lines.
+See the [TV Volume Control Wiki page](https://github.com/jsiegenthaler/homebridge-eosstb/wiki/TV-Volume-Control) and also [the examples in issue 506 in the Homebridge issues log](https://github.com/homebridge/homebridge/issues/506) and scroll to the bottom to see some working command lines.
 Once you know what bash command works, configure it in volUpCommand and volDownCommand.

 ### Mute